maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 Spring Framework 5.2 now requires Jackson 2.9.7+ and explictly supports the recently released Jackson 2.10 GA, see [[gh-23522]](https://github.com/spring-projects/spring-framework/issues/23522).

+In Reactor Core 3.3, the Kotlin extensions are deprecated and replaced by a dedicated [reactor-kotlin-extensions](https://github.com/reactor/reactor-kotlin-extensions/) project/repo.
+You may have to add `io.projectreactor.kotlin:reactor-kotlin-extensions` dependency to your project and update related packages to use the non-deprecated variants.

 ### Core Container